wane199/wayne.github.io/README.md

-# beamer
+# PET_Beamer

-For Weekly Seminar of JNU
+For Weekly Seminar of JNU.